0

 Check out this study for more insights on how crucial this process is for your immunity.
 If you aim to keep your immune system in top shape, ensuring adequate intake of vitamin A should be high on your priority list.

-Foods rich in beta-carotene, like carrots and sweet potatoes, are excellent sources to help support your internal training centers for immunity.
+Foods rich in beta-carotene, like carrots and watercress, are excellent sources to help support your internal training centers for immunity.

 Vitamin A's Role in Pathogen Recognition and Elimination